sillsdev/TheCombine/docs/deploy/README.md

 ```

 ### options:
+Usage: ./setup-target.sh [options] user@machinename
+ where:
+**`-b, --build`** will build/publish the UI and Backend server before deploying The Combine

 **```-c or --copyid```** causes the script to use ```ssh-copy-id``` to copy your ssh id to the target machine before running the playbook to setup the machine.
 This obviates the need to enter your password every time that you connect to the machine.